 Consumer Affairs Victoria has received reports of a possible hacking scam targeting the email accounts of businesses in certain industries, including real estate, conveyancing and building.

-In most instances, a client received an email from the business they were dealing with, which included details of an account to make a payment to.
-Shortly afterwards, they received a second communication from the same email address, telling them that the business had just updated their account details, and to pay into a new account.
+In most instances, a client received an email from the business they were dealing with that included details of an account to make a payment to.
+Shortly afterwards, the client received a second email from the same email address, telling them that the business had just updated their account details, and to pay into a new account.

-If you receive an email from a business you are dealing with that includes details of a bank account to deposit money into:
+If you are a business or consumer and receive an email from a business you are dealing with that includes details of a bank account to deposit money into:

 - be very suspicious if you receive a second email asking you to make payment into another account, even if it is from the same email address

 - call the supposed sender of the email to check its legitimacy.
 If the email has come from a business, consider visiting their office in person.

 We strongly encourage consumers and businesses to regularly review and secure their online systems.